Riot V: Second reunion as Riot V (2013–present)

 The band was officially re-launched as "Riot V", the name alluding to the addition of Todd Michael Hall as the fifth official singer, replacing Moore.
 Van Stavern revealed that Moore had chosen not to continue with the band to spend more time with his family.

 In 2014, Nick Lee, a former student at the guitar classes run by Flyntz, joined as the new co-lead guitarist for the band, replacing deceased Reale, and Frank Gilchriest rejoined the band in place of Jarzombek, who had quit the band to focus on his activities with Fates Warning.
 Their new album Unleash The Fire was released in Japan, under the name Riot, in August 2014.
 This is the band's first release since the death of Reale.

 Todd Michael Hall said about the "V" letter: "The official name for the band is Riot V, but we do have this confusion with the Japanese release versus the European release.
 I was told that the Japanese record label considered the release to be a continuation of the previous contract with "Riot", so they did not want to use the V".
+The band's 2024 album was called Mean Streets.
+It was originally slated for release in 2023, but the label delayed its release.
+The band was touring with Tailgunner in tow.
+Riot V was making an appearance at the annual Sweden Rock Festival too.